Barriers to Communication

 Faulty translations

-Not always the communication will take place in a single language.
-Many a times there can be people who do not know the language we want to communicate in. here, the role of translator comes in. when the translator does not translate in the exact manner and misses out the core of the message then it leads to faulty understanding of the message.
+Not always communication will take place in a single language.
+Many times there can be people who do not know the language we want to communicate in. here, the role of translator comes in. when the translator does not translate in an exact manner and misses out the core of the message then it leads to a faulty understanding of the message.

 Un-clarified assumptions